International Publishers Association: Committees

-Governing Bodies
+Governing bodies

 The governing body is the General Assembly.
 The assembly is composed of two representatives of the publishers association from each country; each is allowed a vote in assembly decisions.
 The assembly meets at least once a year, usually at the Frankfurt Book Fair.

 The President is elected by the General Assembly with a term of two years.
 He or she is the head of the General Assembly and the Executive Committee.
 The Executive committee formulates plans and policies for the General Assembly to discuss and vote on.
-The IPA also elects two Vice Presidents and regional representatives.
-A Secretary General acts as the chief operating officer.
+The IPA also elects Vice Presidents and regional representatives.
+A Secretary General is appointed by the Executive Committee to act as the chief operating officer.

-The President until 2023 is Bodour Al Qasimi.
-The Secretary General is José Borghino.
+The President as of 2023 is Karine Pansa, who succeeded Bodour Al Qasimi.
+The Secretary General as of 2015 is José Borghino.

-List of IPA Presidents
+List of IPA presidents

-President biographies from 1896 were assembled at the 125th anniversary.
+President biographies from 1896 were assembled at the 125th anniversary, including.